ISAMCS/EDC-2-PLUS/triviaq/results/README.md

-This is the file for the results of the pipeline
+This is the folder for the results of the pipeline